Githubneos/scribble_frontend/navigation/scribble_draw/guess.md

         {
             label: "car",
             drawing: function(ctx) {
-                // Drawing a basic representation of a car on canvas ctx.fillStyle = "#3498db";
+                ctx.fillStyle = "#3498db";
                 ctx.fillRect(100, 150, 200, 50); // Body of the car
                 ctx.fillStyle = "#2ecc71";